 Many countries were affected and the number of cases and fatalities exceeded the carrying capacities of the health facilities of most third world countries.
 It did not spare the developed countries in Europe, Asia, and America.

-The virus was reported in Nigeria on 27, February 2021, an imported case from Italy.
+The virus was reported in Nigeria on 27 February 2021, an imported case from Italy.
 About 2000 people have lost their lives to the virus.
-Nigeria is one of the most affected countries in Africa with the country still struggling to contain the virus.
+Nigeria is one of the most affected countries in Africa, with the country still COVID-19to contain the virus.
 However, there has been a decline in the number of cases recently.

 Chloroquine phosphate, another antimalarial drug with undesirable side effects, was also rumored to prevent the virus.
 However, WHO refuted the claims due to the absence of known clinical evidence of its effectiveness and efficacy.

 The corticosteroids – prednisone, dexamethasone, and hydrocortisone-were also approved by WHO for emergency patients of covid-19.
 This is because they were found to reduce mortality rates in emergency cases of covid-19.
 The World Health Organization strongly advised against using this drug in non-emergency cases.
 However, there was a misconception about the recommendation as people thought it prevents the virus infection.

 The result was that people went to pharmacies across the countries to purchase dexamethasone tablets for self-medication.
 It is therefore pertinent that pharmacists counsel the patients and monitor the prescription that comes to the pharmacies.